containeroo/SyncFlaer/README.md

 The `cloudflare.apiToken` config is now required to be present in config file.
 If you want to use environment variables for Slack webhook URL, Traefik HTTP basic auth password and Cloudflare API token, you have to use the `env:` prefix.
-Everything after the `env:` part will be used as the name of the env variable.
+Everything after the `env:` part will be used as the name of the environment variable.

 ## Copyright